 1. Select the property you are interested in.

 Decide where/what property you want to buy for your own use or the best market opportunity.
-The use of a Real Estate Agency firm relieves you of unnecessary waste of time and possible complications.
+The use of our Real Estate Agency relieves you of unnecessary waste of time and possible complications.

 Note that in certain areas, defined as “frontier zone”, the transfer of ownership of real estate is allowed to citizens of the European Union and foreign citizens only after the Buyer has a special permit issued by the Council of Prefectural Administration.